justinphilpott/bookwhen-client/README.md

 - Contrib user clones repo locally
 - Contrib user creates a feature branch
 - Contrib user generates commits to feature branch
-- Contrib user create a PR back to the origin
+- Contrib user create a PR back to the origin/[default branch]
-- CI pipeline activates and runs at least tests && build -> On success PR can be merged to main by Maintainer -> On fail PR needs updating until success
+- CI pipeline activates and runs at least tests && build -> On success PR can be merged to main by Maintainer -> On fail PR needs updating until tests and build success

 ### Maintainer flow

 - Maintainer decides that code on main is ready to release
+- Mt pulls main
-- Mt checks out a branch named
+- Mt checks out new "release" branch

-->> question: if users create changesets, how to ensure that
+- Mt runs: pnpm changeset add
+- Mt commits results when happy with the change set
+- Mt run changeset version
+[WIP]

 ## Roadmap